bitfireAT/davx5-ose/README.md

-DAVDROID
+DAVdroid
 ========

-Please see the [DAVdroid Web site](https://davdroid.bitfire.at) for detailled information about DAVdroid.
+Please see the [DAVdroid Web site](https://davdroid.bitfire.at) for comprehensive information about DAVdroid.

 DAVdroid is licensed under the [GPLv3 License](LICENSE).